pedroalves91/currency-bot/README.md

 ```
 Bot to monitor if the price, of a set of currency pairs,
-undergoes a change of a specified threshold percent in either direction
+undergoes a change of a specified threshold percent in either direction.

+The bot will monitor the price of the currency pairs every 5 seconds,
+fetching it from uphold API.

+Each time an alert is triggered, the bot will log it,
+and store the alert in a database.
 ```

 ## Project setup